OWinfreyATL/microsoft-graph-docs/api-reference/v1.0/resources/customextensionendpointconfiguration.md

 Namespace: microsoft.graph

-Abstract base type that exposes the derived types used to configure the **endpointConfiguration** property of a [custom access package workflow extension](customaccesspackageworkflowextension.md) and [custom task extension](../resources/identitygovernance-customtaskextension.md) object.
+Abstract base type that exposes the derived types used to configure the **endpointConfiguration** property of a [custom task extension](../resources/identitygovernance-customtaskextension.md) object.
 This abstract type is inherited by the [logicAppTriggerEndpointConfiguration](logicapptriggerendpointconfiguration.md) object.

 ## Properties